titushm/FluidBG/README.md

 Never get bored of the same wallpaper again.

 # Features
-- Lightweight ~40 MB mem / 1.39 MB unzipped space used
+- Lightweight ~40 MB memory / 1.39 MB when unzipped
 - Hide window to system tray
 - Select folders and individual files to choose wallpaper from
 - see wallpaper history